VedavyasaRao/ModernCPP/README.md

 The auto keyword is remnant of C that was used to declare local variable in a function.
 In C++ it has a different meaning and is used to assign a data type based on initialized value.
 More details can be found [here](https://modcpp11.blogspot.com/search/label/declval).
 ### char16 and char32
 char16_t  and char32_t  were introduced to provide uniformity among other things.
-The size of char16_t data type is fixed at 16 bits across all the platforms.
-Similarly, the size of char32_t data type is fixed at 32 bits across all the platforms.
+The size of char16_t data type is fixed at 16 bits and the size of char32_t data type is fixed at 32 bits across all the platforms.
-The shorthand for char16_t is u, char32_t is U.
 More details can be found [here](https://modcpp11.blogspot.com/search/label/char16%20and%20char32).
 ### constexpr
 The keyword constexpr means constant expression.
-Like const, it can be applied to variables: A compiler error is raised when any code attempts to modify the value.
-Unlike const, constexpr can also be applied to functions and class constructors. constexpr indicates that the value, or return value, is constant and, where possible, is computed at compile time.
+Like const, it can be applied to variable.
+Also, unlike const, constexpr can also be applied to functions and class constructors. constexpr indicates variable value, or return value, is constant and, where possible, is computed at compile time.
 More details can be found [here](https://modcpp11.blogspot.com/search/label/constexpr).
 ### decltype
 decltype is reverse of auto where a data type can be deduced from a variable or an expression. decltype can also be used specify return types in template functions.